INTERESTED IN RUNNING FOR OFFICE?

-Would you like to know how to run for a municipal office in the Town of Delavan?
+Read below if you would like to know how to run for a municipal office in the Town of Delavan.

 The Town Clerk will provide you with the proper paper work to run for local office or you can follow the links provided below for the necessary forms.
 Please complete these forms and file them with the Town Clerk.

 - ELIS-7 Ballot Access Checklist for Municipal Candidates where Nomination Papers are Used

 - EL-162 Declaration of Candidacy and Memorandum Regarding Felony Convictions